 Unlike when you are beginning the SAT studying process and have only the structured guess as to what the exam will look like, now you have your scorecard and an actual visual of what question types are on the exam.
 Having experience taking the exam is invaluable and will make you feel more comfortable in your preparation tactics.
 Scoring better on the ACT is not an unrealistic expectation and is simply a matter of will and devoted review.

 How You Can Improve Your ACT Score by 4 Points in Six Simple Steps

 - Review your score report from your first ACT exam and assess where you struggled the most.

 - Pull up as many practice tests as possible!
 This includes ACT prep books.
 There are so many great materials out there to prepare you for the ACT English, Math, Reading, Science, and Writing sections of the exam.

 - Consider taking an ACT prep course for a more personalized approach and in-depth explanations of the various practice questions and question types.
 Some of these courses guarantee to increase your score by 4 points or more.

 - Take an ACT practice test at the beginning of your review process.
-Make sure to score your test, review the practice questions, and focus on areas that you struggle with.
-For example, if you struggle with remembering grammar rules, review those, and practice!
+Make sure to score your test, review the practice questions, and focus on areas you struggle with.
+For example, if you struggle with remembering grammar rules, review those and practice!

 - Set time limits for your practice tests.
 A lot of the pressure on test day comes with being under the clock.